isabella232/asset-compute.en/help/api.md

 All APIs require access token authentication.
 The requests must set the following headers:

-1. `Authorization` header with bearer token, which is the technical account token, received via [JWT exchange](https://www.adobe.io/authentication/auth-methods.html) from Adobe Developer Console integration.
+1. `Authorization` header with bearer token, which is the technical account token, received via [JWT exchange](https://www.adobe.io/authentication/auth-methods.html) from Adobe Developer Console project.
 The [scopes](#scopes) are documented below.

 <!-- TBD: Change the existing URL to a new path when a new path for docs is available.
 The current path contains master word that is not an inclusive term.
 Logged ticket in AIO's GitHub repo to get a new URL.
 -->